lbod/delite-tutorial-old/beginner.md

 Note that programmatically created widgets should always call `startup()`.
 A helper function is provided by `delite/Widget` to place it somewhere in the DOM named `placeAt`
 (see the [documentation](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#placement) for it's usage).
-We need to also require the module for the custom element i.e. `"title-package/TitleWidget"` because we need to create a new instance and then call it's methods.
+We need to also require the module for the custom element i.e. `"title-package/TitleWidget"` because we need to create a new instance and then call its methods.

 The above would render: (default image width 460x242)